 The result is the new Components sheet: here you can either customize envelope components such as glass, window frame, HRV/ERV units, or you can select certified ones from the database of the Passivhaus Institut.
 If you want to use certified assemblies for the opaque envelope (as opposed to creating custom ones in the U-Values sheet), in the Components sheet you can find the list of the certified construction system (including the PSI values of their certified junctions).

 As far as the data input for shading, the workflow has been simplified substantially with the release of DesignPH, the SketchUp plug-in that allows to model passive buildings in 3D.
-Unfortunately, it is not yet possible to run a shading calculation as accurate as you can do in EcoDesigner.
+Unfortunately, it is not yet possible to run a shading calculation as accurately as you can do in EcoDesigner.
 We hope that DesignPH is going to be developed in order to do so in one of the next versions of the software.

 PRIMARY ENERGY RENEWABLE

 We finally come to the news about primary energy.
-Up to the previous version of PHPP (v 8.5), the limit of primary energy for a passive building was set at 120 kWh/m2y, regardless of renewable energy systems provided with the project.
+Up to the previous version of PHPP (v 8.5), the limit of primary energy for a passive building was set at 120 kWh/m2y, regardless of the renewable energy systems provided with the project.

 With the new version of PHPP, the whole concept of primary energy has been reviewed.
 The calculation is now based on a future scenario where all energy is going to come from renewable sources.
 In such a scenario, both demand and supply are going to be variable on a seasonal basis.
 Seasonal energy storage is going to be necessary (probably via the renewable production of methane).

 The longer the energy needs to remain stored, the less efficient the system is going to be.
-This is the case of winter heating, that requires more energy than what can be produced in the same period of time with renewable sources.
+This is the case of winter heating, which requires more energy than what can be produced in the same period of time with renewable sources.

-This is the reason why the conversion factors to calculate the primary energy renewable (PER) are split among the different uses (heating, cooling, domestic hot water and so on), and they are climate dependent.
+This is the reason why the conversion factors to calculate the primary energy renewable (PER) are split among the different uses (heating, cooling, domestic hot water, and so on), and they are climate dependent.

 The result of the primary energy calculation is not a single number, but two: demand and supply.

-For each building, you can calculate demand and supply of primary energy renewable, based on the scenario described above, where all energy is going to come from renewable sources.
+For each building, you can calculate the demand and supply of primary energy renewable, based on the scenario described above, where all energy is going to come from renewable sources.